cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```java
    public void style();
    ```

+   Remember, that the abstract method represents what the signer of the contract must do.
+If a class implements the `Styleable` interface, it is obligated to have a `style` method.
+This is required because it signed the contract.
+The only thing we don't state at this point is how the `style` method should be implemented.

    Notice that the `style()` method does not contain an implementation.
 The signature of the method ends with a semicolon.
 An abstract method must not have an implementation.
 The following is **NOT** an